aviemet/bp-allocation/README.md

 - [ ] Some indication to us that the email or text messages have indeed been sent

+- [ ] Find a better way to display text/email buttons

+- [ ] Add send buttons to member list for active sms/emails

 - [ ] For connected and high voltage level members that have 2 partners associated with the account, an easy way to ensure that both partners first names appear on their voting screen

 - [ ] Place a hold on displaying top ups until designated times